 There are many potential causes for spinal stenosis, including:

-- Arthritis: Two forms of arthritis that may affect the spine are osteoarthritis and rheumatoid arthritis:
+- Arthritis: Two forms of arthritis that may affect the spine are osteoarthritis and rheumatoid arthritis.

 - Heredity: If the spinal canal is too small at birth, symptoms of spinal stenosis may show up in a relatively young person.

 - Tumors of the spine: Abnormal growths of soft tissue may affect the spinal canal directly by causing inflammation or by growth of tissue into the canal.
-Tissue growth may lead to bone resorption (bone loss due to overactivity of certain bone cells) or displacement of bone and the eventual collapse of the supporting framework of the spinal column.
+Tissue growth may lead to bone resorption (bone loss due to over-activity of certain bone cells) or displacement of bone and the eventual collapse of the supporting framework of the spinal column.

 What are Treatment Options for Spinal Stenosis?

-- Taking non-steroidal anti-inflammatory drugs (NSAIDs) for relief.
+- Non-steroidal anti-inflammatory drugs (NSAIDs) for relief.

 If the above treatment options do not ease the pain, you should consider spine surgery.

 The goal of spinal stenosis surgery is to permanently decompress the spinal canal.
+Types of minimally invasive spine surgery include:

 - Laminectomy: The most common type of surgery for this condition, laminectomy involves the removal of the lamina, a portion of the vertebra, to make room for the nerves.
 Some ligaments and bone spurs may also be removed.
 The surgery requires making an incision into the back.